aphyr/gnuplot/README.md

 Datasets are streamed as sequences directly to gnuplot's stdin, so there's no temporary files to worry about.
 Yep, lazy sequences are streamed lazily.
-My laptop can plot about 10 million points in about a minute, and most of the CPU time is spent inside gnuplot in that test, so I'm reasonably happy..
+My laptop can plot about 10 million points in about a minute, and most of the CPU time is spent inside gnuplot in that test, so I'm reasonably happy.

 ## License